jonrhodes/jaguar-pva/README.md

 To run:

 1. Download the code from https://github.com/ascelin/jaguar-pva
-2. Start R and make the working directory, the directory that contains the jaguar-pva code
+2. Start R and make the R working directory the same directory that contains the jaguar-pva code
-3. To run the mode execute  source( 'jpopmodel.R') in R
+3. To run the mode execute "source( 'jpopmodel.R')" in R
-4. To analyses the model, run results run source( 'analyse.results.R' ) in R
+4. To analyses the outputs of the model just run, use "source( 'analyse.results.R' )" in R

 Current state of the code